artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

 ---
 title: Adobe Media Analytics for Audio and Video Extension Overview
-description: Learn about the Adobe Media Analytics for Audio and Video extension in Adobe Experience Platform Launch.
+description: Learn about the Data Collection tags Adobe Media Analytics for Audio and Video extension in Adobe Experience Platform.
 exl-id: e93d81b1-4766-4af1-b603-b619a63aa3fc
 ---
 # Adobe Media Analytics for Audio and Video extension overview

 Use this documentation for information on installing, configuring, and implementing the Adobe Media Analytics for Audio and Video extension (Media Analytics extension).
 Included are the options available when using this extension to build a rule, along with examples and links to samples.

 The Media Analytics (MA) extension adds the core JavaScript Media SDK (Media 2.x SDK).
-This extension provides the functionality for adding the `MediaHeartbeat` tracker instance to an Adobe Experience Platform Launch site or project.
+This extension provides the functionality for adding the `MediaHeartbeat` tracker instance to an Adobe Experience Platform Data Collection tags site or project.
 The MA extension requires two additional extensions:

 * [Analytics Extension](/help/extension-reference/web/adobe-analytics-extension/overview.md)
 * [Experience Cloud ID Extension](/help/extension-reference/web/experience-cloud-id-service-extension/overview.md)